MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/network-utilization-planning.md

 ### Assess the available bandwidth and network conditions
 <a name="AssessAvailableBandwidth"> </a>

-You can leverage third-party speed test tools, like Wireshark or Fiddler, to understand the actual download and upload throughput that the users experience.
+You can use third-party speed test tools, like Wireshark or Fiddler, to understand the actual download and upload throughput that the users experience.

 Packet loss, latency, and other factors can also impact OneDrive upload and download experience.
 For example, a high-latency network or network experiencing a lot of loss could result in a degraded OneDrive upload and download experience even on high-bandwidth networks (1000 Mbps, for example).
 The loss and latency will likely vary based on the number of users that are on the same network and what those users are doing (like downloading or uploading large files).